 Security testing and the PCI DSS

-For more advice on vulnerability scanning and penetration testing, take a look at our green paper: Security testing and the PCI DSS.
+For more advice on the PCI testing requirements, look at our green paper: Security testing and the PCI DSS.